Himmatullah/python_project/README.md

 # python_project
-#I am a new guye that is using GitHub
+# I am a new guy, that want to use GitHub on professional level.